Intertwining the Busemann process of the directed polymer model: Introduction

 \item The Busemann function in a particular direction encodes a family of coalescing semi-infinite geodesics.
 Discontinuities of the Busemann process $\xi\mapsto \Bus_{x,y}^\xi$ correspond to multiple coalescing families in the same asymptotic direction.

 \item When the joint distribution of the Busemann process can be described, it has revealed that the set of discontinuities is a countable dense subset of directions.

 \end{enumerate}

 Besides geometric properties, an explicit Busemann process is useful for estimates, such as bounds on coalescence \cite{sepp-shen-20} and nonexistence of bi-infinite geodesics \cite{bala-busa-sepp-20}.
 Before the Busemann process, explicit stationary processes were discovered and utilized to establish fluctuation exponents.
-The seminal work \cite{cato-groe-06} came in Poissonian LPP, followed by the exponential CGM \cite{balazs-cator-seppalainen06} and the inverse-gamma polymer \cite{sepp-12-aop-corr}.
+The seminal work \cite{cato-groe-06} came in Poissonian LPP, followed by the exponential CGM \cite{balazs_cator_seppalainen06} and the inverse-gamma polymer \cite{sepp-12-aop-corr}.
 In positive-temperature polymer models, analogues of objectives~\ref{busres1} and \ref{busres2} above were accomplished in \cite{janj-rass-20-aop} for general i.i.d.\ weights.
-Our paper sharpens the regularity of $\xi\mapsto \Bus^\xi$ and then focuses on objective~\ref{busres3}, the joint distribution of the Busemann process and its corollaries.
-The next sections \ref{sec:i_Bus}--\ref{sec:i_HJ} provide an overview of the contents of this paper.